ponylang/library-project-starter/USAGE.md

 ## What you need to update

 This repository is templated.
 You'll want to replace anything in {} with the correct value.
-The following template values are needed:
+The following replacement values are required:

 - {USERNAME}: your GitHub username, for example: `ponylang`.
 - {REPO}: the name of your repository, for example: `ponyc`.